-Heart Rate Training (HRT) seems like a no-brainer.
-Using your heart as a guide to workout more efficiently should be fairly standard fare.
-However, HRT tends to be critically underused.
-We’ll pull off the side of the road when the dreaded “Check Engine” light comes on in our cars, but we don’t use our heart to guide our workouts like we should.
+We’ve talked about this on the blog before, but thought it might be nice to do a recap on heart rate training (HRT).
+It seems like a no-brainer, right?
+Using your heart as a guide to workout more efficiently.
+But HRT seems to be critically underused.
+We pull over when our “Check Engine” light comes on in our cars, but we don’t use our heart to guide us in the same way.

-At its core, HRT is the method of tracking your heart rate to optimize your fitness.
-By using certain workout methods with a wearable heart rate monitor, like the TICKR, you can track the upper and lower intensity limits of your workout program.
+At its core, HRT is the method of tracking your heart rate to optimize your workout.
+By using a wearable heart rate monitor, like the TICKR, you can track the upper and lower intensity limits of your workout program.
 The data that remains can be analyzed and optimized to help you make changes as necessary and get a better workout.

 Sure, you can just estimate your heart rate throughout your workout.
 But our prior attempts at “best guess analysis” will tell you that’s a surefire way to mess up your training plan.

 If you’re serious about your fitness, a heart rate monitor is crucial to measuring the highs and lows of your workout and maximizing your workout efficiency.

 How do I determine my heart rate?

 If you’ve got a TICKR, you can determine your heart rate pretty simply.
 A great place to start to understand your heart rate is within the Wahoo RunFit app, which makes it easy to determine your personal maximum target heart rate.
 Load up the simple 3-step Heart Rate Validation Test within the app and follow the instructions.
 This test will give you personalized heart rate zones and a base understanding of where you need to take your workouts.
 No calculations necessary!

 Your heart rate (HR) is simply the number of times your heart beats per minute as it pumps blood through your system.
 It’s your body’s response to the work you’re doing, so the harder your ride or run, the higher your HR.